|If you:||You must have a/an:||Fees and notes:|

 For-Hire/Charter Fishing Licenses and Permits

-- Email to firstname.lastname@example.org; scan and attach application and all required documents to email; licensing staff will contact applicants by phone to payment by credit card.
+- Email to email@example.com.
+Scan and attach the application and all required documents to your email.
+Licensing staff will contact applicants by phone to collect payment by credit card.

 License and Permit Types and Fees